porceCodes/cpp-tips/how-to-initialize/READMD.md

-# Q. Does it automatically zero-initialized?
+# Q. Does it automatically zero-initialize?

 ## No
 ```